 1. Can I Add Chicken?

-Absolutely, especially if you’re planning on using your chicken Caesar penne pasta salad as a main entree.
+Absolutely, especially if you’re planning on using your caesar penne pasta salad as a main entree.
 To modify the recipe, simply add the chicken at the same time as the dressing, and stir thoroughly.
-The best type of chicken for this Caesar pasta salad is shredded, or cubed.
+The best type of chicken for this recipe is shredded or cubed.
 Just make sure the chicken is bite sized.
 It doesn’t take much time to bake or grill your own chicken breasts.
 You can easily shed it with 2 forks.
 Another great option is to consider purchasing a rotisserie chicken from your local supermarket and shredding it for a delicious burst of flavor.

 2. Can I Use Other Pasta Shapes?

 You may choose to use other types of pasta other than penne.
 The best type of pasta for pasta salad is anything that has a unique shape to it.
 I’m also a fan of rotini, cavatappi, or even good ‘ol elbow macaroni.
 Curves and crannies in the pasta help the dressing and other ingredients “stick”.
 One upon a time I was a picky child who insisted my mother was hiding vegetables inside the rotini spirals.
-Avoid spaghetti and other shapeless pastas in a caesar pasta salad.
+Avoid spaghetti and other shapeless pastas.

 Frequently Asked Questions: